 Keep a journal detailing the insights you have gained from your medical/clinical experiences.
 This can assist you when writing personal statements and secondary essays.

-*Note: Physician shadowing and caring for friends and family members cannot be used to meet this requirement.
+*Note: Caring for friends and family members and shadowing family members cannot be used to meet this requirement.

 MD Admissions Process